Al Jazeera reporter killed during Israeli raid in West Bank

 Associated Press

 JERUSALEM (AP) — A journalist for Al Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday.
-The broadcaster and a reporter who was wounded in the incident blamed Israeli forces, who said they were investigating.
+The broadcaster and a reporter who was wounded in the incident blamed Israeli forces, while Israel said there was evidence the two were hit by Palestinian gunfire.

-Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster’s Arabic language channel, was shot and died soon afterward.
+Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster’s Arabic language channel who is also a U.S. citizen, was shot and died soon afterward.
 Ali Samoudi, another Palestinian journalist, was hospitalized in stable condition after being shot in the back.

 The Qatar-based network interrupted its broadcast to announce her death.
 In a statement flashed on its channel, it called on the international community to “condemn and hold the Israeli occupation forces accountable for deliberately targeting and killing our colleague.”